blmoore/md-cv/index.md

 ## Currently

-I'm a Bioinformatics Scientist at [Illumina](http://www.illumina.com/), based at their R&D site near Cambridge, UK.
-Here I develop software and use data science, machine learning and statistical programming to analyse large volumes of high-throughput sequencing data.
+I'm a Senior Bioinformatics Scientist at [Illumina](http://www.illumina.com/), based at their R&D site near Cambridge in the UK.
+Here I work on solutions to key informatics hurdles in the sequencing space, such as efficient and automated bioinformatics data analysis.
+I enjoy solving hard problems by writing quality software, preferably leveraging modern programming languages, agile development practices and effective cloud services.

 ## Employment

-`2015-`
+`2020-`
+__Illumina, Inc.__ Senior Bioinformatics Scientist (software engineer and solutions architect).
+> My work includes integrating Illumina's best-in-class _DRAGEN_ bioinformatics analysis pipelines with our flagship cloud platforms (_BaseSpace Sequence Hub_ and _Illumina Connected Analytics_).
+I also develop public tools such as the BaseSpace Sequence Hub Commandline Interface, alongside many other internal software engineering projects ranging from bioinformatics scripts to web applications.

+`2015-20`
-__Illumina, Inc.__ Bioinformatics scientist (data scientist and statistical programmer)
+__Illumina, Inc.__ Bioinformatics Scientist (data scientist and statistical programmer).
+> I joined Illumina's R&D organisation in 2015 where I worked on a wide range of bioinformatics and data science projects.
+Some public-facing work focused on variant comparison and analysis tooling, and I also advanced the popular _Platinum Genomes_ gold-standard variant truthset by introducing novel validation methods.

+## Technical skills

+* Python
+* Javascript (incl.
+Typescript, React)
+* R
+* Go
+* AWS
+* UNIX
+* Cluster computing
+* Docker
+* Git and GitHub
+* HTML and CSS
+* Bash
+* Agile development

 ## Education